 The Hargis-Hébert Plant's Title IV and Title V Permit renewals were approved in 2018 and have an expiration date of August 17, 2023.
 The permits allow for the burning of natural gas only.
 Each of the Hargis-Hébert CTGs has a CEM System installed to monitor unit emissions.
 Annual CEM RATA testing is required.

-CSAPR NOX Allocations for the Hargis-Hébert units during the 2015 through 2020 ozone season are as follows:
+CSAPR NO_X Allocations for the Hargis-Hébert units during the 2015 through 2020 ozone season are shown in Table 4-11.

-Table 4-11 Electric System Hargis-Hébert Plant NOx Emission Allocations
+Table 4-11 Electric System Hargis-Hébert Plant NO_x Emission Allocations